 1. Factors For Your Market Worth

 The first step to negotiating a pay rise is being aware of the different factors that affect your individual market worth.
-So it’s time to roll up your sleeves and do a little bit of research into your market, and time for some self reflection.

 It’s also well worth your time to look at some real world job adverts that are similar to yours.
 Having examples of these at hand are great ways to argue that you deserve to be more fairly compensated for your work.